-The best CrossFit gloves
+Best CrossFit gloves

 Worth checking out

-Our take: High-quality gloves made of durable suede that isn’t prone to tearing or ripping.
+What you need to know: These high-quality gloves are made of durable leather that isn’t prone to tearing or ripping.

-What we like: Constructed to fit the natural contours of the hand.
-Padded wrist straps help prevent hand irritation.
-Available in a wide range of sizes which fit better than many other options.
+What you’ll love: They’re constructed to fit the natural contours of the hand, with padded wrist straps that help prevent hand irritation.
+They come in a wide range of sizes that fit better than many other options.

-What we dislike: Can leave black marks on your hands after workouts.
-Are prone to stretching with regular use.
+What you should consider: They can leave black marks on your hands after workouts and are prone to stretching with regular use.

 Where to buy: Sold by Amazon